Gabe9T/VendorTracker.Solution/README.md

 8. To run tests using MSTest, navigate to the ProjectName.Tests directory in your terminal and type `$ dotnet test`

 ## Known Bugs
-* Cant Run test for some reason, cant figure out why, probably something small wrong i didnt figure out.
+* Cant Run test for some reason, cant figure out why, probably something small i did wrong that i didnt figure out.
 * Cant get Order info from vendor into /vendors/{id}

 ## License